ccallawa/alyvix_doc/getting_started/windows_start_button.rst

 With our rectangle from above still selected, press the :kbd:`Esc` key.
-The Alyvix Designer interface will appear as in Figure 3, with our rectangle containing the Start button as the child node in the :ref:`Component Tree <alyvix_designer_component_tree>`, right below the node with the capital letter :guilabel:`S` that represents the entire screenshot.
+The Alyvix Designer interface will appear as in Figure 3, with our rectangle containing the Start button as the child node in the :ref:`Component Tree <alyvix_designer_component_tree>`, right below the node with the capital letter :greyblock:`S` that represents the entire screenshot.

 Below the component tree you can see several icons followed by the label :guilabel:`Action` with the dropdown option ``None`` below it.
 Change that value from ``None`` to ``Click``.
 On